 - Association learning – often used in advertising and sales to maximize conversion rates or improve user experience.
 Major websites, such as Amazon and Netflix, use these techniques to recommend products to visitors.

 This is, of course, just a basic overview of what data mining is and it’s used in many of the state of the art ERP systems, business intelligence or decision support systems that many companies use today.
+The same goes for baby gear like baby bæreseler and baby carriers for your toddler.

 As something new here on Charc Concepts we have introduced something called short news which is a list of various interesting or funny stories from around the world.